call for responsesautumn 2017 #tiatadna

 This got us wondering what an ancestry test could mean to people that are constantly being asked that question – ‘where are you from?’.
 Being part of a diaspora means you’re constantly interrogated about where you come from and how you came to be here.
 Does finding out about where you (every single percentage of you) really come from change anything about how you understand yourself?

-tiata fahodzi are seeking thoughts from black British people – if you’ve ever taken an ancestry test or thought about taking one, we want to hear from you.
-Get in touch.
+tiata fahodzi are seeking thoughts from black British people – if you’ve ever taken an ancestry test or thought about taking one, please fill out:

 Here are some results we’ve been sent already: